Opening Range Breakout Options Strategies: How to Backtest and Automate ORB Setup

 The Opening Range Breakout (ORB) is one of the most widely used intraday trading strategies.
 It is simple in concept, rule-based by design, and adaptable across multiple markets.

-What Is an Opening Range Breakout?
+What Is the Opening Range Breakout (ORB)?

 The opening range refers to the high and low of a defined time window after the market opens.
 Common timeframes include the first 5, 15, 30, or 60 minutes of the trading session.